Private Market Investment Outlook 2025

 • Meaningful ESG integration: 88 percent of investors said they now use ESG information in decisions, yet only 3 percent rated GP reporting as excellent.

-investor due dilligence in fundraising
+investor due diligence in fundraising

 These expectations set the foundation for how capital providers evaluate a fundraise.
 Clarity builds confidence.